1-om/1-om/source/_posts/hello-world.md

 ---
-title: Finding work
+title: finding work
 date: 2020-07-04
 tags: [money, work]
 thumbnail: /assets/images/hello-world.jpg
 ---

-hello world.
+Hello world.
 This is my first blog post.
 I work with computers, mostly software.
 This blog will be a collection of work related rants.